Formal Naive Dirac Operators and Graph Topology: Conclusions

 \section{Conclusions}

-In this paper, we have shown that the conjecture by Misumi and Yumoto about Dirac zero modes on graphs holds at least for the case of graphs admitting a naive Dirac structure with commuting translations along the labelled directions, which turn out to be essentially tori.
+In this paper, we have shown that the conjecture by Misumi and Yumoto about Dirac zero modes on graphs holds at least for the case of graphs admitting a naive Dirac structure with commuting translations along the labelled directions, which turn out to be box products of circulant graphs, and hence essentially tori.
 We have moreover shown a strengthening of their conjecture, namely that the eigenvalue multiplicities of the doubler count matrix (which is essentially the Wilson term on the space of doublers) are bounded by the individual Betti numbers of the corresponding torus.
 Due to the restriction to commuting translations, this can be understood entirely in terms of the structure and representation theory of finite abelian groups.

+We note that the class of $d$-Dirac graphs includes the regular hypercubic graphs $C_L^{\Box d-1}\Box C_T$ used in traditional lattice simulations, on which the formal naive Dirac operator becomes the naive discretization of the continuum Dirac operator, and the doubler matrix $W_G$ is (up to a normalization factor) the Wilson term lifting the degeneracy of the doublers.

+One interesting application of the results of the present paper could be to consider circulant graphs $C_{2k}(p)$ on $2k$ vertices with jumps $1=p_1<p_2<\ldots<p_d<k$ and $\{p_\mu,k\}$ coprime as a possibility for a novel form of minimally doubled fermions \cite{Wilczek:1987kw,Borici:2008ym}, since they have exactly two Dirac zero modes.

-It remains to be seen if there are any fully even noncommutative $d$-Dirac graphs that can serve as suitable proxies for the study of doublers on e.g. spheres or higher-genus surfaces.
+To go beyond the present results, one would need to relax at least one of the assumptions, and the most obvious of these is the requirement of commutativity, without which most of the proofs fail.
+It remains to be seen if there are any fully even \emph{noncommutative} $d$-Dirac graphs that can serve as suitable proxies for the study of doublers on e.g. spheres or higher-genus surfaces.
 The most obvious candidates are either not fully even (such as the octahedral graph, any orientation of which with two labels yields Dirac cycles of length three for one label, or the Cayley graph \cite{Grochow:MOcomment} of the alternating group $A_5$ with generators $(123)$ and $(12345)$) or turn out to also be tori topologically (such as the Cayley graph of the quaternion group $Q_8$).
 More research is needed to either identify and study suitable classes of fully even noncommutative $d$-Dirac graphs, or else to demonstrate their non-existence.

+Another potential extension lies in generalizing the basic construction of the formal naive Dirac operator to encompass not merely graphs with a $d$-colouring of their edges, but some more general class of regular graphs that have natural embeddings into $d$-dimensional manifolds (which in two dimensions would include e.g. traingular and hexagonal grids).
+Finding the right generalization is not straightforward, however, and further work is required in this direction.

 \acknowledgments The author thanks Tatsuhiro Misumi for useful discussions and for an attentive reading of an early draft version of this paper.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace}